 Taking cocaine often results in a brief but very intense high.
 You would normally start to feel the effects of cocaine after 5 to 30 minutes of snorting it, and these effects usually last between 20 and 30 minutes.
 Because the high is so intense, and the ‘positive’ effects outlined above are so strong, when these feelings subside after around 30 minutes this can make the person want to take more cocaine to experience the pleasurable effects again, as soon as possible.

-This, in turn, means that tolerance to cocaine builds very quickly.
-Because people may take this substance over and over again in a short time period, this can lead to them developing a tolerance to it very rapidly.
+This, in turn, means that tolerance to cocaine builds very quickly and the 'comedown' or withdrawal from cocaine becomes more intense.
 This means that people find that they need to consume more and more cocaine on a more frequent basis, in order to achieve the effects they crave.
 As a result, this can further fuel their cocaine addiction and make managing comedowns much worse.

 Mixing with other addictive drugs